-Speaking with ADAPT’s Senior Analyst, Peter Hind, Susan shares how she has grasped opportunities offered by ongoing hybrid operations to drive a digital and insights-based staff and student online experience.
+Speaking at ADAPT’s Digital Edge, Peter Hind, Susan shares how she has grasped opportunities offered by ongoing hybrid operations to drive a digital and insights-based staff and student online experience.

 The University of Technology Sydney has introduced activity-based working to foster autonomous delivery of outcomes and increased online collaboration.
 Susan has since deployed AI tools for students to determine the most suitable courses for their desired career path.

 Susan also shares how UTS’ has also seen the rise of transdisciplinary teams, real estate cost savings, and the introduction of ‘domain boards’ to determine top business priorities.

 Susan, can you tell us a little bit about your role at UTS?

 Sure, my role is I head up Data and Analytics, but also since COVID, I’ve had a real place in developing new ways of working and responsible for moving people initially offsite to work from home.

 The news we get is probably the most disrupted industry, apart from tourism, is the education sector – the loss of overseas students, the whole new delivery models.

 Can you give us a feel for how that’s impacted you?